rileyhickman/atlas/README.md

 ### Optimization for a generalizable set of parameters

-Often, researchers may like to find parameters that are _generalizable_ to several conditions.
+Often, researchers may like to find parameters that are _generalizable_.
 For example, one might want to find a single set of chemical reaction conditions which give good yield across several different substrates. [cite MADNESS Science paper]

 Consider an optimization problem with $d$ continuous reaction parameters, $\mathcal{X} \in \mathbb{R}^d$ (functional parameters), and a set of $n$ substrates $\mathcal{S} = { s_i }_{i=1}^n$ (non-functional